buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 If a Patron acts in person or indiscriminately, he knows that he will trigger the reaction of Gradh or the intervention of Atmos, who will prevent him from an uncontrolled and massive use of his powers directly on Earth, as the very first Patrons did.
 This rarely stops them, and the same nature and all creatures are often influenced by the will of the Patrons.

 And this is how aberrations, ever-new diseases, cursed lands where nothing can grow, not to mention madnesses that often involve those who should protect citizens, are born more and more often.
-It's a hard life for the common man who must continuously face drought or floods, animal deaths, and irregular if not absurd weather, hordes of creatures coming from nowhere who only want to exterminate everyone.
+It' \*\*s a hard life for the common man who must continuously face drought or floods, animal deaths, and irregular if not absurd weather, hordes of creatures coming from nowhere who only want to exterminate everyone.

 At every step he must look around because he can never know who has sold his soul to a Patron to live one more day.